amandafrench/amandafrenchdotnet/wp-content/plugins/simpleform/README.txt

 10. Form failed validation

 == Changelog ==

+= 2.1.2 (16 February 2022) =
+* Fixed: repeated creation of unwanted forms when visiting the widgets page if simpleform has been moved to inactive widgets area
+* Fixed: migration of the classic widget in the block-based widgets editor
+* Fixed: error when managing the widget in the customizer page
+* Fixed: displaying of the title and description when using the block even if the chosen settings do not allow the displaying
+* Fixed: incorrect displaying of a form visible only by anonymous users when editing it with the block editor
+* Fixed: uninstall error
+* Fixed: JavaScript errors
+* Changed: code cleaning and optimization
+* Changed: pre-built contact form page
+* Changed: visibility option and widget related options in the settings page have been removed
+* Added: admin notice when the form cannot be seen by the admin when visiting the website's front end

+= 2.1.1 (25 January 2022) =
+* Fixed: PHP error while activating the plugin

+= 2.1 (25 January 2022) =
+* Changed: code cleaning and optimization
+* Added: forms page

 = 2.0.9 (22 October 2021) =
 * Fixed: failure to submit the form when the browser auto-fill option is enabled